 The Employer's Superannuation Contribution*

-Other payments and benefits e.g. allowances, motor vehicle, parking, fringe benefits tax and any salary sacrifice payments e.g. additional superannuation contributions.
+Other benefits e.g. motor vehicle and parking, fringe benefits tax and any salary sacrifice payments, such as additional superannuation contributions.

-* The Employer's Superannuation Contribution is defined in the Tribunal's determination.
+* The Employer's Superannuation Contribution is defined in the Tribunal's PEO Determination.

 Essentially it is:

 - for members of PSSAP - 15.4% of ordinary time earnings (OTE);

 - for members of other accumulation schemes - the compulsory employer superannuation contribution that must be made to the fund; and